phillmv/okayfail.com/source/2017/rent-control-great.html.markdown

 highlight: true
 ---

-_A version of this article was published in the [Toronto Star](https://www.thestar.com/opinion/contributors/2017/11/18/rent-controls-promote-stability-mendona-vieira.html)_.
+_A version of this article was published in the [Toronto Star](https://www.thestar.com/opinion/contributors/2017/11/18/rent-controls-promote-stability-mendona-vieira.html).
+Interested in learning more?
+You can [read the full paper here](/2018/rent-control-great-security-of-tenure.html)._

 I've been renting in Toronto for almost a decade now, and I've watched rents in my neighbourhood(s) climb substantially.
 In that period I have moved eight times, and whenever I have looked for housing the uncertainty of living in an uncontrolled apartment weighed heavily on my mind.
 That's why I got excited when, back in April of this year, the government of Ontario announced that it was extending rent control to every dwelling in the province, as opposed to just buildings constructed before 1991.